National-Digital-Twin/integration-architecture-documentation/DeveloperDocumentation/IANode/Features.md

 1. AWS Terraform - scripts to configure an instance in AWS
 1. Feature set support
   1. Support for Minimal feature set
-  1. Support for Modest feature set
+  1. Support for Single feature set
   1. Support for Distributed feature set
 1. Scale
   1. Minimal arrangement, single instance of server, no load balancing, no public access